Toyota Prius squad car uses

 Also by Glenn Arlt: long-term Prius review and color tour

 [Webmaster commentary: There are two major blows against the Prius for police use.
-First, American squad cars are almost invariably rear drive because front wheel drive can be more easily damaged in some common accidents, and because police are trained on and used to rear drive.
-That's one reason why the Intrepid and Impala police cars never really went anywhere; well, the Impala is very slowly breaking into some departments.
-Perhaps more important, the Prius would have to do well on the road course with cornering.
-We hope Glenn can provide some details on the European squad version, and hope Toyota will provide a Prius for Michigan State Police testing next summer.
-Certainly the Prius performs well against the considerably more expensive Charger V6, Crown Victoria, and Impala as a civilian vehicle and taxi!]
+First, American squad cars are usually rear drive because front wheel drive can be more easily damaged in some common accidents, and because police are trained on and used to rear drive.
+Perhaps more important, the Prius would have to do well on the road course with cornering — though this could be addressed with special tires and suspension tuning.]